WeiXunElements/things-section/README.md

     polyserve

-Once running, you can preview your element at `http://localhost:8080/components/things-date-picker/`, where `things-date-picker` is the name of the directory containing it.
+Once running, you can preview your element at `http://localhost:8080/components/things-section/`, where `things-section` is the name of the directory containing it.

-## Example 1.
-Things date picker
-`<things-date-picker>` Things Date Picker

-## Example 2.
-Things time picker
-`<things-time-picker>` Things Time Picker

-## Example 3.
-Things date from to
-`<things-date-from-to>` From Date와 To Date를 입력받아 기간을 표현하는 컴퍼넌트